The partial K function: Background

-where the former equation holds also for $r=0$.
 When the points of type $X$ are independent of points of type $Y$, then $\Cfunc{XY}(r) = 0$ for all $r\geq 0$.
-The $C$ function is useful because it can easily be related to the spectral density function, which is
+The spectral density function is given by

 provided that $\reducedcumulantmeasure{XY}$ is totally finite \citep{daley2003introduction}.
-For partial statistics, it is easiest to work with the spectral density function, and so transforming from the spectral density function to spatial statistics is a useful step.
-In particular, if $\sdf{XY}-\reducedmomentmeasure{XY}(\set{0})\in L^1$ then
+For partial statistics, it is easiest to work with the spectral density function, but for inference spatial domain is more intuitive, so transforming from the spectral density function to spatial statistics is a useful step.
+This requires the following additional integrability condition. \begin{assumption}[Atom-corrected integrability] For all $X,Y\in\allprocesses$, $\sdf{XY} - \reducedmomentmeasure{XY}(\set{0})$ is integrable. \end{assumption} Then we can relate the $C$ function and its derivative to the spectral density function with the following proposition. \begin{proposition}[Spectral inversion for the $C$ function] Under \cref{assumption:secondorder,assumption:sdfL1},